 - Remove all appliances and cookware from your countertop before you start to tile a backsplash.
 You may need to move the stove slightly away from the wall so you can easily place tile behind it.
 Disconnect the stove for added safety.

-- Place a layer of cardboard or heavy-duty craft paper over your countertop to protect it from debris.
+- Place a drop cloth or layer of cardboard over your countertop to protect it from debris.
 Tape off the existing countertop or backsplash and the underside of the cabinets to protect those surfaces.

-- Shut off power to any nearby electrical outlets or light switches, then remove the cover plates.
+- Shut off power to any nearby electrical outlets or light switches.
+Remove the cover plates.

 - Patch any holes with spackling paste and use sandpaper to lightly smooth the surface of your work area.